Kidvoyage Kidvoyage [email protected]

 • Access to all scheduled activities and programs

-• Lodging in cabins
+• Lodging

 • Trained year-round staff, including counselors and program instructors